 Fishing: The river downstream of Douglas Dam is one of the few warmwater tailwaters in east Tennessee.
 Lake sturgeon are stocked into the tailwater annually.
 While a respectable smallmouth bass fishery exists, probably the most abundant species sought by anglers are the channel catfish, particularly upstream of Douglas Lake.

 Paddling: Upstream of Douglas Dam, the Pigeon River supports an active whitewater paddling industry, sections of the river boasts class II-IV rapids.
 Around the Knoxville area, the river tames to a class I, more suitable for flatwater paddlers.
-Mutton Hollow Landing at Seven Islands State Birding Park provides good blueway access; other access points are listed on the blueways map.
+Mutton Hollow Landing at Seven Islands State Birding Park provides a small canoe/kayak launch that provides access to the French Broad River.
+Other access points are listed on the blueways map.
 Rising hills and scenic farmlands border this wide river, broken by occasional islands and shoals.